 For the 20th anniversary of Tomb Raider LeonDeka remastered every single FMV from the game to 4K and down-sampled to 1080p.
-You can see them below and discover an interview of him too :
+You can see them in the playlist at the top of the page and discover an interview of him below:

 Hi LeonDeka.
 Thank you very much for taking the time to reply to these questions.

 Q: What was your first introduction to the Tomb Raider franchise?